-Oh Pumpkin!!
+Oh, Pumpkin!!
 This fruit is part of the squash family or Cucurbita pepo.
 With the fall season still afoot you may find that you adorn the front of your home with such pumpkins as Spirit, Trick-or-Treat and Connecticut Field.
-In your kitchen you may find a nice sweet pie pumpkin.
+In your kitchen, you may find a nice sweet pie pumpkin.
 All squash can be eaten.
-I prefer squash the french way, however it acorn squashes make a fantastic and creamy addition to lasagna.
+I prefer to squash the French way, however it acorn squashes make a fantastic and creamy addition to lasagna.

 As I write this up, I am eating – several pieces – and drinking some kombucha green tea from Yogi (so delicious) as I also admire the colours of the leaves this fall.

 For this, you can use a small can of pumpkin puree or a pie pumpkin (measure out 400ml).
 Cut it in half and scrape out the seeds – make sure that your oven is preheating at 375 degrees C. Place the pumpkin open face down on a parchment paper covered baking sheet.
 Let it bake for one hour.
 Once you have taken it out let it cool, after which scrape and puree the flesh of the pumpkin.
 Measure out the desired amount.

 If you don’t have too much time on your hands use a can of Organic Pie Pumpkin Puree.

 3 tbsp coconut flour*

 1 tsp of vanilla bean powder